2024 United States Senate elections: Maryland

 Three-term Democrat Ben Cardin was reelected in 2018 with 64.9% of the vote.
 On May 1, 2023, Cardin announced he was not running for reelection.

 Prince George's County executive Angela Alsobrooks defeated U.S. representative David Trone for the Democratic nomination after a contentious primary, where Trone spent heavily from his personal wealth while Alsobrooks had the support of most elected Democrats.
 Former governor Larry Hogan easily defeated conservative former state delegate Robin Ficker for the Republican nomination.
 A popular moderate known for his political independence, Hogan had previously declined to run, but unexpectedly filed to run hours before the candidate filing deadline.

+Angela defeated Horgan by a 11 point margin, a significant drop from Cardin's 2018 performance.
+Hogan's margin was 17 points better than Trump's margin in Maryland, the largest gap between senatorial and presidential margins in the 2024 cycle, and this election was the closest Senate race in Maryland since 2006.
+Hogan carried Anne Arundel and Frederick counties—both won by Kamala Harris in the presidential race—and became the first Republican to exceed one million votes in a Maryland U.S. Senate election, the highest total for a Republican in the state's history.
+Despite this, Hogan could not overcome Alsobrooks's margins in the Washington–Baltimore metropolitan area, and lost the election by nearly 12 points.